dlds/yii2-giixer/README.md

 Main idea of both helpers is to encapsulate rules/routes in single class and provide developer with easy interface for using it.

-> Basic route and rule helpers examples: [MyBasicRouteHelper](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/MyBasicRouteHelper.php), [MyBasicUrlRuleHelper](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/MyBasicUrlRuleHelper.php)
+> Basic route and rule helpers examples: [MyBasicRouteHelper](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/url/MyBasicRouteHelper.php), [MyBasicUrlRuleHelper](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/url/MyBasicUrlRuleHelper.php)

-To be able to have url slug defined in translation files and work properly you have to load your rules in application bootstrap like bellow.
+To be able to have translatable url slug defined in translation files (i18n) you have to load your rules in application bootstrap like bellow.
 Otherwise translation will not work.
 See [Yii2 Adding Rules Dynamically](http://www.yiiframework.com/doc-2.0/guide-runtime-routing.html#adding-rules)

 ```